 With the time change come longer nights and a stronger moon energy.
 This time of year is a time for accepting the impermanence of things and making room for change.

-Our mind can be influenced when the moon waxes or wanes.
+Your mind can be influenced when the moon waxes or wanes.
 These changes can be seen in the ocean as the moon’s forces change the tides.
-Since our body is made up of water, we can assume the moon’s forces are also pulling on us.
+Since your body is made up of water, you can assume the moon’s forces are also pulling on you.

-When svadhisthana is balanced, the relationship with the world and the people around us becomes harmonious.
+When svadhisthana is balanced, the relationship with the world and the people around you becomes harmonious.
 When svadhisthana is unbalanced we become distant and overindulgent.

 Welcome the moon energy by slowly flowing with your breath through these Moon Salutation.
 Try incorporating orange lights into your practice to awaken the second chakra.
 You can also practice Moon Salutation near a body of water to embody the moon’s forces.

 Dreams of Mystics by DJ Taz Rashid pairs perfectly with meditations, yin or restorative yoga practices, and Savasana.